How to start a business in Australia?

 Related: Duties of directors: Does my business require a Company Secretary?

-3. After setting up your business
+3. After setting up your business in Australia

 More HR.
 Be sure to maintain your employee entitlements (award rates, minimum wages, unfair dismissal protections).